What does “unmei” mean in Japanese?

 Let me start with the definition and meanings of “unmei”.

-- unmei – 運命 (うんめい) : a noun meaning ‘fate’ or ‘destiny’ in Japanese.
-This word can also work as plural.
+- unmei – 運命 (うんめい) : a noun meaning ‘destiny’ or ‘fate’ in Japanese.
+This can also work as plural.
 Learn more about Japanese plural.

 The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “unmei” consists of the following two characters:
+The kanji expression of “unmei” consists of the following two kanji characters:

-- 運 : a kanji character widely used to express the act of carrying or delivering.
+- 運 : a kanji character used to refer to the act of carrying or delivering.
+This kanji can also be found in other words like “hakobu“.

 - 命 : a kanji character used to mean ‘life’.

-From these two kanji characters, we can understand that “unmei” literally means a ‘carried life’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-A fate can be considered as the things carried to someone’s life.
+From these two kanji characters, we can understand that “unmei” literally means a ‘carried life’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+A destiny can be considered as the things carried to someone’s life.

-Example #1: how to say “fate” in Japanese
+Example #1: how to say “destiny” in Japanese

 Below are the new words used in the example sentence.